Su Pollard: Career

 When Hi-de-Hi! ended in early 1988, writers Perry and Croft chose Pollard to star as Ivy Teasdale in their new sitcom You Rang, M'Lord?, which featured her Hi-de-Hi! co-stars Paul Shane and Jeffrey Holland.
 This period sitcom ran from 1988 to 1993.
 In 1990, she hosted the short-lived ITV game show Take the Plunge, which was cancelled after one season.
 In 1993, she won the "Rear of the Year" award.
 From 1993 until 1996, Pollard starred opposite Gorden Kaye in For Better or for Worse, a BBC Radio 2 sitcom about an engaged-to-be-married couple.

-From 1995 to 1997, Pollsrd played Ethel Schumann in another David Croft sitcom, Oh, Doctor Beeching!
+From 1995 to 1997, Pollard played Ethel Schumann in another David Croft sitcom, Oh, Doctor Beeching!
 From 1989 to 1990, she voiced the lead character in the BBC children's television series Penny Crayon.

 In 2001, Pollard made a guest appearance in Gimme Gimme Gimme and voiced Noisy in Little Robots.
 The same year, she presented Songs of Praise three times.
 She has made four appearances on Just a Minute, and also regularly appears in pantomimes and other stage shows, including Annie and The Pirates of Penzance.
 In 2008, Pollard starred in the musical Shout! alongside Claire Sweeney.
 From April 2009, Pollard appeared in the London transfer of Shout! at the Arts Theatre.
 In December 2010, Pollard had a guest role in the Christmas special of ITV's sitcom Benidorm, playing herself.
 In December 2011, she appeared as a guest on BBC One's Strictly Come Dancing.

-In the 2012 film Run For Your Wife, she had a cameo role as a shopkeeper.
+In the 2012 film Run for Your Wife, she had a cameo role as a shopkeeper.
 She took part in Who's Doing the Dishes? in September 2016, and in 2018 she appeared in ITV's reality series Last Laugh in Vegas.

 In pantomime, Pollard appeared regularly as the Wicked Queen in Snow White and The Seven Dwarfs, in 2014 in Sunderland, 2015 in Blackpool, Tunbridge Wells in 2016, Aylesbury in 2017 and in Malvern in 2018.
 In 2019, Pollard starred as Queen Rat in Dick Whittington in Wolverhampton, alongside her Hi-de-Hi! co star Jeffrey Holland.

 Pollard was one of a group of seven celebrities who appeared in Pilgrimage: The Road Through Portugal, a BBC Two series journeying to Fátima, Portugal.

 As of 2025, she is touring the UK with her one-woman show Su Pollard: Still Fully Charged, which marks her 50 years in show business.